"""

 # Many properties just cover for an underlying variable.
 When that

-# is the case, you can use the following shortcut syntax.
+# is the case, you can use a shortcut syntax.
 Later, you can

 class Person2